vaibhavrvalakunde2006-gif/SAREGAMA/README.md

 ## 📄 License

-This project is open source and available under the [ISC License](LICENSE).
+This project is open source.

 ---